Integrating HIPAA Email with Adobe Experience Manager (AEM) Forms

 Once you have your Paubox Email API credentials in place, you will next configure AEM Forms to send secure email via Paubox.

 This is accomplished by configuring the Day CQ Mail Service.
 This can be done by pointing your browser to Felix Configuration Manager (this link points to localhost).

 Using the above screenshot as guidance, adjust the following settings:

 - SMTP server host name: api.paubox.com

 - SMTP server port: 25

 - SMTP password: [assigned to you upon signing up for Paubox]

 - SMTP use SSL: [this box must be checked]

 To complete the configuration, click Save.

 Congratulations!
-You are now ready to send secure email from Adobe Experience Manager Forms via the Paubox Secure Email API.
+You are now ready to send secure email from Adobe Experience Manager Forms via the Paubox Email API.